-- User is allowed to change telnet password.
-Command for changing the password is: 'P'. - Then enter new password and press enter.
+- User is allowed to change telnet login password.
+Command for changing the password is: 'P'. - Then enter new telnet login password and press enter.
 To save the new password press 'Y' else press 'N'.
-If you press Y new password will be saved and if you press N the previous password will be retained. - The default password is 'masibus'. - Remember that the login name should not exceed 10 characters and should not contain special characters.
-If you enter a login name with more than 10 characters, the system will display an error message saying 'Invalid Entry,' and the previous login name will be retained.
+If you press Y new password will be saved and if you press N the previous password will be retained. - The default telnet login password is 'masibus'. - Remember that the telnet login password should not exceed 10 characters and should not contain special characters.
+If you enter a login password with more than 10 characters, the system will display an error message saying 'Invalid Entry,' and the previous telnet login password will be retained.

-ogin:sonepar Password: .ogged in successfully Press 'q' to Logout.
+.ogin:sonepar Password: Logged in successfully Press 'q' to Logout.
 Press 'h' for help.
-Press cc for current configurations. enter new Telnet Password: Password changed.
+Press cc for current configurations.
+Enter new Telnet Password: Password changed.
 Command complete,To save changes press 'y' else press 'n':Y Command complete Press 'q' to Logout.
 Press 'h' for help.
 Press cc for current configurations.